hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 The features come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

 After some processing the signals, the feature vectors were calculated:

-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+<br/>'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 1. tBodyAcc-XYZ
 2. tGravityAcc-XYZ